dongyujung/admorphous/readme.md

 The streams of events are produced by Kafka producers that read the csv files and emits JSON files into the respective topics.

-In KSQL, two major calculations are processed and displayed on dashboard:
+In KSQL, two major calculations are done:
 - Count the number of views of each webpage every 10 minutes (windowed aggregation).
 - Join the streams of events and ads to be able to join the ad_id to each event, then count the number of impressions for each advertisement (join and aggregation).